-In this guide, I look at how to earn Status Credits and how many Status Credits you’ll need to reach the next tier of status.
-I also explain the difference between frequent flyer points and Status Credits.
+In this guide, we’ll look at how to earn Status Credits and how many Status Credits you’ll need to reach the next tier of status for Qantas and Velocity’s frequent flyer programs.

-Status Credits (SCs) determine which level of frequent flyer status you hold.
-The amount of SCs earned from a flight
+Status Credits (SCs) determine which level of frequent flyer status you hold, and is mostly tied to the amount of paid flying you do with an airline and its partners The amount of SCs earned from a flight is determined by the:

 Generally, the more expensive the ticket you buy, the more SCs you’ll earn.
 For example, you will earn more SCs on a Business Class ticket from Sydney to Auckland than if you flew in Economy.

 Similarly, taking a trip from Australia to Europe will net you more SCs than if you flew to Asia.

 How are Status Credits different from frequent flyer points?

 Frequent flyer points are earned not only through flying but also by signing up to and spending on a credit card, shopping online and making purchases with retail partners.
 Points can be redeemed for reward flights as well as flight upgrades, gift cards and merchandise.